Robert Kilroy-Silk: Election to the European Parliament

-UKIP leadership
+Leadership challenge

 In the 2004 Hartlepool by-election, UKIP came third, ahead of the Conservative Party.
 The next day, in an interview on Breakfast with Frost (BBC), Kilroy-Silk expressed ambition to lead UKIP and criticised the party's leader Roger Knapman.

-Following this, businessman and friend Paul Sykes announced his intention to cease his partial funding of UKIP and to return his support to the Conservatives, as he feared that the Euro-sceptic vote might be split.
+Following this, businessman and friend Paul Sykes announced his intention to cease his partial funding of UKIP and to return his support to the Conservatives, as he feared that the Eurosceptic vote might be split.
 The branch chairmen of UKIP were canvassed on their opinion regarding Kilroy-Silk's challenge for the party leadership.
 Only a minority (13%) were sympathetic to him; Kilroy-Silk did not think this was significant, as he believed that too few party members had been consulted.
 Party officials threatened him with disciplinary action if he continued his challenge.

 On 27 October 2004, Kilroy-Silk officially announced that he had withdrawn from the UKIP whip in the European Parliament, branding the party "incompetent".
 But, he said that he would remain as an independent member of UKIP, and would continue to challenge for the leadership.

 UKIP's constitution states that 70 days' notice is required before a leadership ballot can take place.
 With the next general election in the UK expected in spring 2005, Kilroy-Silk pushed for an emergency general meeting of the party as early as possible.
 On 3 November 2004, Kilroy-Silk said he intended to be leader by Christmas, though this would have been impossible under the rules.

 In Manchester on 3 December 2004 at about 7.15 p.m., Kilroy-Silk was attacked outside the Girls' High School, when a bucket of manure was thrown over him as he arrived for a recording of the BBC Radio 4's Any Questions.

 On 20 January 2005, Kilroy-Silk announced that he had left UKIP; he had been a member for nine months.

 Veritas

-On 30 January 2005 Kilroy-Silk launched a new political party Veritas, promising to take the fight to the “supercilious metropolitan elite”.
+On 30 January 2005 Kilroy-Silk launched a new political party Veritas, promising to take the fight to the "supercilious metropolitan elite".
 Damian Hockney, UKIP's leader in the London Assembly, had defected to Veritas, becoming its first Deputy Leader.

 UKIP members and some journalists dubbed Kilroy-Silk's new party "Vanitas", meaning a party acting as a vehicle for its founder's vanity.